SijanPanday/SijanPanday/README.md

-- 👋 Hi, I’m Sijan Panday
-- 👀 I’m interested in working out, MMA, fps games, programming!
-- 🌱 I’m a Computer Science & IT major at Arkansas Tech University
+- Hi, I’m Sijan Panday!
+I’m a Computer Science & IT major at Arkansas Tech University.
+Living and striving to be better at everything I set my mind to.
-- 📫 Contact me @spanday@atu.edu
+- Contact me @spanday@atu.edu